eigenfoo/eigenfoo.github.io/content/recipes/thai-tea-panna-cotta.md

 ## Cooking Notes

-- Under no circumstances let the cream mixture boil: this will lead to a grainy or curdled texture or separation of ingredients (like fats and liquids).
+- Under no circumstances let the cream mixture steam: boiling off water will concentrate fats and proteins, which will lead to a grainy or curdled texture or separation of ingredients (like fats and liquids).
 - Transferring the cream mixture from a saucepan to a pouring container is irksome and adds to the dishes, but it makes dividing the mixture *much* simpler and cleaner.